Lokeshkumar121/delta-demo/README.md

 # delta-demo
-this is about of demo of git and github
+this is about of demo of git and github.